Frequently asked questions about the JAF291: International Seminar in Italy

 Gordon students receive 4 credits for the Seminar by supplementing the on-site study with two reading and writing components completed before and after the two weeks in Orvieto.
 The additional elements locate the theme of the Seminar in the larger historical and religious contexts of medieval-Renaissance Europe.

 Yes.
-JAF291 has been approved to satisfy the Human Person theme and the Fine Arts element in the Core.
+JAF291 has been approved to satisfy the Fine Arts element in the Core.

 In addition, and with the approval of the History department chair, History majors are likely to be able to use JAF291 as an elective in the History of the Ancient and Classical World or History of Medieval Europe sections of the History major curriculum.

-No. Gordon College-sponsored financial aid does not apply to International Seminars, although a student’s financial aid advisor can indicate the possibility of applying federal loan options to the program.
+No. Gordon College-sponsored financial aid does not apply to programs outside of the fall and spring terms, although a student’s financial aid advisor can indicate the possibility of applying federal loan options to the program.

 Round-trip flights to Rome from Boston Logan International Airport will be arranged for participants through Gordon's preferred travel agency, the World of Travel.

 The program will follow a rhythm of focused lecture-and-discussion time in the mornings with local activities and free time in the afternoon.
-The days based in Orvieto will be punctuated by excursions, including the main excursions to Florence, Siena, Rome, and Arezzo.
+The days based in Orvieto will be punctuated by excursions, including the main excursions to Florence, Siena, and Rome.

 You DO need a valid passport with an expiration date at least six months beyond the dates of the Seminar.
 United States citizens do NOT need a visa to enter Italy with the tourist status sufficient for this Seminar.
-However, international students at Gordon College with an F-1 visa -- or adult learners who are not US citizens -- may need to apply for a visa depending on the agreements between Italy and your own country-of-citizenship.
+However, international students with an F-1 visa may need to apply for a visa depending on the agreements between Italy and their own country of citizenship.
 We have learned, for example, that Italy and China do not have a reciprocal agreement, and students with a Chinese passport must apply for a visa.
 Applications for a visa can be submitted at the Italian Consulate in Boston.
-The GEO can guide you through this process.
+The program director can guide you through this process.

 Yes, but the signal is deliberately localized to the library-classroom space, and does not reach the dormitory area.
 Wireless signal pick-up and internet cafés are located throughout the town.